Profession: 30th US President

 - 1924-05-26 US President Calvin Coolidge signs Immigration law restricting immigration

-- 1924-06-02 President Calvin Coolidge signs the Indian Citizenship Act, declaring all Native Americans to be American citizens
+- 1924-06-02 President Calvin Coolidge signs the Indian Citizenship Act (also known as Snyder Act), declaring all Native Americans to be American citizens

 - 1924-10-15 US President Calvin Coolidge declares Statue of Liberty a national monument